5 Fixes for “macOS Disk Utility Can't Repair This Disk” (Seagate Incl.)

 5. Once the backup finishes with a Backup Complete message, you can eject the external hard drive now.

 Step 2.
-Reformat/Erase the Disk
+Reformat/erase the disk

 2. In the Name field, you can name your drive.
 In the Format field, Disk Utility will automatically choose a compatible format/file system for you.
-If the disk that has the Disk Utility can't repair this disk error is your internal hard drive, just stick to the file system given.
-But there can be different situations.

-3. Click Erase.
+3. Click Erase

 Step 3.
-Restore your backed-up files
+Restore files

+For files that you have backed up via Time Machine, you can recover easily.
 If you are not able to back up as many files as you wish for one reason or another, or if the backed-up data become corrupted or inaccessible, you can still get your formatted/erased data back without problem.

 This tip will show you how to easily recover your data from formatted disk during fixing the Disk Utility can’t repair this disk error.